BiohazardShell/projet/README.md

 # projet

-This is text recognition python program using OpenCV lib.
+This is image to text recognition python program using OpenCV lib.